yurelle/FBI_Active_Shooter_Incidents/README.md

 ```

 ### Cause:
-There are multiple incidents which cross state lines.
+There are multiple incidents which cross State lines.
 Due to the way the FBI categorizes these incidents, much of the data is grouped together and considered a single incident.
-This presents problems when attempting to query data such as number of incidents by state, since the same incident will be counted twice (once for each state), and the entire casualty totals for the whole incident will be included in the totals for both states.
+This presents problems when attempting to query data such as number of incidents by State, since the same incident will be counted twice (once for each State), and the entire casualty totals for the whole incident will be included in the totals for both States.

-Additionally, the FBI summary data which I used to verify my data, only counts the incident for a single state; as the report puts it:
+Additionally, the FBI summary data which I used to verify my data, only counts the incident for a single State; as the report puts it:

-> "When an incident occurred in two or more states, it was counted only once (in the state where the FBI identified that the public was most at risk)."
+> "When an incident occurred in two or more States, it was counted only once (in the State where the FBI identified that the public was most at risk)."

-Which sounds nice, but the report doesn't indicate anywhere, which state each of these events were counted in; making each multi-state incident arbitrarily assigned to one or the other, with no means of predicting which that is, thus making the summary data inherently inaccurate for state-related incident data.
+Which sounds nice, but the report doesn't indicate anywhere, which State each of these events were counted in; making each multi-State incident arbitrarily assigned to one or the other, with no means of predicting which one it is.
+Thus, making the summary data inherently inaccurate for State-related incident data.
+However, there are only 8 multi-state incidents in the entire dataset, and all of them are only double-State incidents, there are no triple-State incidents; making the effect of their data duplication minimal.

 Similarly, my database has no means of distinguishing the contributions of each shooter in incidents with multiple shooters.
-So, if your query groups the data by shooter, the full casualty totals for the entire incident will be duplicated for each shooter in that incident.
+So, if your query groups the data by shooter, then the full casualty totals for the entire incident will be duplicated for each shooter in that incident.
 So, if an incident with 3 shooters resulted in 5 casualties, then all 3 of those shooters will show 5 casualties each.
-However, multi-shooter incidents account for a very small percentage of all incidents, and triple shooter incidents are even fewer.
-Overall,
+However, multi-shooter incidents account for a very small percentage of all incidents.
+There are only 8 double-shooter incidents, and only 3 triple-shooter incidents.

 ## Terminating Event / Shooter's Fate / Surrendered (during the incident)
 The "Terminating Event" & "Shooter's Fate" columns, and to some extent the "Surrendered (during the incident)" column, should be taken with a grain of salt.
 It's a bit hard to explain, but figuring out a way to standardize the values & their definitions for these columns turned out to be surprisingly difficult to do, for a number of reasons.
 And thus, any data verification which depended upon these values (ex: number of shooters killed by civilians, number of times engaged by police, etc.), will likewise be unclear.